-- PJM and the TO dispatcher(s) discuss the amount of load to be curtailed to return flows below emergency ratings and the effective location(s).
-The TO dispatcher(s) shall utilize the PCLLRW eTool application to notify PJM when the load to shed has been identified.
-The TO dispatcher(s) will also notify PJM if there is not sufficient load to shed, or sufficient time to implement the load shed, to reduce the post contingency flows below the emergency rating. - TO dispatcher(s) shall identify facility loading concerns which would necessitate additional load shed to reduce post-contingency flows below emergency rating. - TO dispatcher(s) continues to monitor expected post-contingency flows and adjusts their load shed strategy as appropriate in the PCLLRW eTool application. - TO dispatcher(s) advise appropriate station/stations and key personnel. - TO dispatcher(s)/DPs review local procedures and prepare to shed load in the amount requested. - TO dispatcher(s)/DPs reinforce internal communications so load shed can occur with minimum delay. - TO dispatcher(s) shall be prepared to implement post-contingency switching options, manual generation trip schemes or load transfer via SCADA with minimum delay. - TO dispatcher(s) shall be prepared to implement a Load Shed Directive if postcontingency switching, generator reduction, or load transfer options fail. - TO dispatcher(s) man substations as necessary if SCADA control is unavailable or insufficient.
+- PJM and the TO dispatcher(s) discuss the amount of load to be curtailed to return flows/voltage levels within the emergency limits and the effective location(s).
+The TO dispatcher(s) shall utilize the PJM PCLLRW application to identify load to be shed should a Load Shed Directive action be requested.
+The TO dispatcher(s) will also notify PJM if there is not sufficient load to shed, or sufficient time to implement the load shed, to restore the post contingency flows/voltage levels within the emergency limits. - TO dispatcher(s) shall identify other concerns which would necessitate additional load shed to restore post-contingency flows/voltage limits within the emergency limits. - TO dispatcher(s) continues to monitor the post-contingency solution and adjusts their load shed strategy as appropriate in the PJM PCLLRW application. - TO dispatcher(s) advise appropriate station(s) and key personnel. - TO dispatcher(s) review local procedures and prepare to shed load in the amount requested. - TO dispatcher(s) reinforce internal communications so load shed can occur with minimum delay. - TO dispatcher(s) shall be prepared to implement post-contingency switching options, manual generation trip schemes or load transfer via SCADA with minimum delay. - TO dispatcher(s) shall be prepared to implement a Load Shed Directive if postcontingency switching, generator reduction, or load transfer options fail. - TO dispatcher(s) shall direct personnel to substations as necessary if SCADA control is unavailable or insufficient.

-- TO dispatcher (s) shall notify PJM Dispatch if post-contingency flows fall below Emergency Ratings and the PCLLRW has not been canceled. - Generator Operators to reduce/trip generation if instructed by PJM.
+- TO dispatcher (s) shall notify PJM Dispatch if post-contingency flows/voltage limits fall within the Emergency limits and the PCLLRW has not been canceled. - Generator Operators to reduce/trip generation if instructed by PJM.

-5.4.1 Post-Contingency Load Dump Limit Exceedance Analysis
+5.4.1 Post-Contingency Load Dump Limit Exceedance Analysis (Cascade Analysis)

 As indicated in section 5.4, a PCLLRW is issued after all other means of transmission constraint control have been exhausted or until sufficient generation is on-line to control the constraint within designated limits and timelines as identified in PJM Manual 03, Transmission Operations, Section 2 - Thermal Operating Guidelines.
-However, if post-contingency flow were to exceed the 15-minute Load Dump rating, there is a concern that the facility may trip before actions could be implemented to reduce the flow within limits.
+However, if post-contingency flows were to exceed the 15-minute Load Dump rating and the contingency were to occur, there is a concern that the facility may trip before actions could be implemented to reduce the flow within limits.
 To prepare for this potential N-2 (initial contingency plus the overloaded facility) and prevent a cascade, PJM will perform up to an N-5 analysis on facilities over 115% of their 15-minute Load Dump rating.

 As indicated in PRC-023 R1.2 and R1.11, transmission line relays and transformer overload protection relays are set so they do not operate at or below 115% of the facility's highest emergency rating.
 For PJM facilities, the highest rating is the Load Dump rating.
-Therefore, PJM will perform the following analysis for any facility that reaches or exceeds 115% of its Load Dump limit:
+Therefore, PJM will perform the following cascade analysis for any facility that reaches or exceeds 115% of its Load Dump limit:

-In the event the post contingency load dump exceedance was caused by the sudden loss of a generating resource or transmission element, the PJM dispatcher will immediately take action to mitigate the overload.
+NOTE 1: In the event the post-contingency load dump exceedance was caused by the sudden loss of a generating resource or transmission element, the PJM dispatcher will immediately take action to mitigate the overload.
 The cascade analysis will be performed if it is determined there is not sufficient controlling actions to mitigate the initial overload below 115% of the load dump rating within 30-minutes of its identification.